I. Identity of the controller

 - Operating system and

 - Web browser/user agent.

 We process this data to establish a connection to your device over the Internet.
 We store the aforementioned data in log files in order to ensure the security and integrity of our IT systems.
 The respective purposes of the processing also constitute our legitimate interests we pursue with it (Art.
 6 par.
 1 lit. f) GDPR).
-We retain our log files for 90 days and delete them thereafter.

 2. Flatcar Container Linux

 We operate the Flatcar Container Linux project, a Linux distribution designed for container workloads supported by us, and a service providing operating system updates.
 In this context, we collect IP addresses and certain telemetry data [especially: ip addresses] in order to perform the contract with you providing the updates for our operating system, and to help us better understand usage patterns (e.g. how many users are running which version).
 The processing for such purposes is based on Art.
 6 par.
 1 lit. b) GDPR.
 We retain the respective data for 180 days and delete them thereafter.

 You can contact us, for example, by writing an email.
 In such case, we will process the personal data you provide us with in order to answer your request.
 This may include especially your name, email address, subject of your message and the message itself.
 We will retain your messages until we have fulfilled your request.
 Afterwards, we will delete it immediately.
 The processing for such purposes is based on Art.
 6 par.
 1 lit. f) GDPR, while the purposes of the processing also constitute our legitimate interests we pursue with it.